Text consolidated by Valsts valodas centrs (State

 of Tax Rebates to Large Investment Projects

-(1) For the application of this Law, a project of a zone
+(1) For the application of this Law, a project by a zone

 eligible costs of which exceeds EUR 50 million shall be